NeuroNexa/test/rl_sar/README.md

    Use `--num-motors` if you temporarily work with fewer than 16 actuators.

-6. Launch the reinforcement-learning controller on the master Jetson once the slave script reports success:
+6. **Start the reinforcement-learning controller** on the master once the slave is ready:

 ```bash
 cd rl_sar
 ./cmake_build/bin/rl_real_titati
 ```

    Keyboard shortcuts follow the global table above (WASD to move, Q/E to yaw, Space to stop, `N` toggles navigation mode).
+Do not launch any packages from `titati_control`; everything needed has been migrated into `rl_sar`.

 </details>